 This is precisely the experience Workspot envisioned bringing to enterprise-class DaaS.
 Our Cloud Desktop Service completely changes how virtual desktops, apps and workstations are delivered to users.

 For too long, the end user computing industry has treated customers poorly; you're forced to buy licenses from your favorite VDI vendor, engage a consultant and IT resources to help you guess how many servers, how much storage, how many load balancers, databases etc. to buy.
 Then you pay more expensive consultants and project managers to configure the first set of desktops for a pilot over the next 6-9 months.
 After all this time and expense, not only are you still in a pilot phase, but you've taken on all the risk and you have no idea if the whole thing is going to work in production.
 Once you do go to production you'll be responsible for time consuming maintenance and upgrades, which generally seem to make IT lives miserable.

-Workspot customers buy DaaS very much like you would buy an iPhone.
+Workspot customers buy Cloud Desktops very much like you would buy an iPhone.
 You just choose what kind of desktop you want and how many.
 There's 5 "colors" from which to choose:

 - Windows 10 Business (2 CPU/4 GB RAM/64 GB)

 - Windows 10 Premium (2 CPU/7GB RAM/100 GB)

 - Windows 10 Power (4 CPU/, 8 GB RAM/128 GB)